aneksteind/zett/content/futex.md

 by the kernel in a system call.

-When this operation fails, i.e. when the resource is contended, the futex system call will be invoked to let the kernel know that the application would like to be put to sleep until the resource is available.
+When this operation fails, i.e. when the resource is contended, the futex system call may be invoked to let the kernel know that the application would like to be put to sleep until the resource is available.